MissouriMRDT/Drone_Autonomy_Software/tools/valgrind/README.md

 Within Valgrind's leak report, the "still reachable" category encompasses allocations that align with only the first definition of a "memory leak."
 Although these blocks were not freed, they could have been freed if the programmer had desired, as the program was still maintaining pointers to those memory blocks.

 In general, there is no need to be concerned about "still reachable" blocks, as they do not pose the same problems that true memory leaks can cause.
 For example, "still reachable" blocks typically do not lead to heap exhaustion.
 They are typically one-time allocations, and references to them are retained throughout the process's lifetime.
-All object pointers within Autonomy_Software should still be cleaned-up as good practice.
+All object pointers within Drone_Autonomy_Software should still be cleaned-up as good practice.
 The only memory that is "still reachable" after our program finished should be that of the 3rd party libraries we use.

 ## Future Proofing